guardianhealth/website/_posts/2024-01-15-guardian-health-opens-bridge-funding-round.markdown

 canonical_url: https://www.guardianhealth.care/news/2024/01/15/guardian-health-opens-bridge-funding-round.html
 ---

-SPANISH FORK, Utah--Guardian Health (www.guardianhealth.care), a pioneer in the advancement of science to support wellness, has opened a bridge funding round.
+Provo, Utah--Guardian Health (www.guardianhealth.care), a pioneer in the advancement of science to support wellness, has opened a bridge funding round.
 Using technologies developed by the founding partners, the company is preparing a beta product launch to validate its flagship product, the Guardian Lav.
 The Guardian Lav is a smart, medical toilet that monitors key health and wellness indicators with no disruption to users' daily routines.

 The company anticipates moving into a limited commercial release of the Guardian Lav in Q3 2024.
 The product is marketed towards assisted living markets, with a general consumer offering to follow soon after.

-Jeff Campbell, CEO of Guardian Health, plans to apply the proceeds of the bridge funding round towards tooling and operations for the limited commercial release.
+Jeff Campbell, CEO of Guardian Health, plans to apply the proceeds of the bridge funding round toward accellerating and increasing manufacturing capacity in the limited commercial release.

-**Guardian Lav** The Guardian Lav 0.9 is a high-quality smart toilet that gathers two health metrics passively during each bathroom visit.
-Future versions will add capability for enhanced urine screening, enabling proactive early screening of health risks and ongoing trending of wellness.
-The company expects that once the product is in place, it will become a platform for other scientists and innovators to develop new applications and sensors to monitor health and wellness of individuals.
+**Guardian Lav** The Guardian Lav is a high-quality smart toilet that gathers multiple health metrics completely passively during each bathroom visit, enabling proactive early screening of health risks and ongoing trending of wellness.
+Future versions of the Guardian Lav will implement additional capability for enhanced urine screening.
+The company expects that once the product is in place, it will become a platform for other scientists and innovators to develop new applications and sensors to monitor health and wellness for individual users.

 The Guardian Lav is a luxury toilet including a bidet, heated seat, and air dryer.

 **Guardian App** The Guardian app allows users to access personal health trends and provides notifications, if desired, on a mobile device or computer.
 Guardian's data and trends are encrypted and HIPAA compliant to ensure privacy.
-Individuals can choose to securely deliver Guardian's trending information to their doctor, family, and health care providers.
-Where adopted in an assisted living facility, the Guardian App gives data visibility to caregivers to enable improved and enhanced care for facility residents.
+Individuals can choose to securely provide Guardian's trending information to their doctor, family, and caregivers.
+Where adopted in an assisted living facility, the Guardian App gives data visibility to staff to enable improved and enhanced care for facility residents.

-"It is inevitable that twenty years from now, we will all be tracking our health with sensors in a toilet," said Campbell.
-"The opportunity is simply too huge to pass up."
+"A healthcare future with realistic early prevention is now more possible than ever," said Campbell.
+"The impact of actionable health notifications empowering people to make more proactive, informed descisions about their well-being is game-changing."

 For more information visit www.guardianhealth.care.